-Stream Saddle River, Coalberg Brook and its Tributary, Sprout Brook, Beaver Dam Brook, Jordan Brook, Hohokus Brook, Ramsey Brook, Valentine Brook and its No. 1 and No. 2 Tributaries, Valentine Brook Tributary No. 2, Darlington Brook Tributary and Masonicus Brook.
+Stream

+Saddle River.

+Coalberg Brook

+and its Tributary.

+Sprout Brook.

+Beaver Dam

+Brook, Jordan

+Brook, Hohokus

+Brook, Valentine

+Brook and its No.

+1 and No. 2 Tributaries.
+Valentine

+Brook Tributary

+No. 2.
+Darlington

+Brook Tributary

+and Masonicus

+Brook Brook

-ough and from the downstream boundary of Saddle Brook Township upstream through the Borough of Fair Lawn; Coalberg Brook from its mouth at the confluence with Saddle River upstream to Route 46; and its Tributary from its mouth upstream to Route 46; Sprout Brook from its mouth at the confluence with Saddle River through Rochelle Park Township; Beaver Dam Brook from its mouth at the confluence with Saddle River upstream to Van Duren Avenue: Jordan Brook from its mouth at the confluence with Saddle River upstream to Berdan Avenue, and Hohokus Brook from its mouth at the confluence with Saddle River upstream through Glen Rock Borough; Ramsey Brook from the downstream Ramsey Borough Boundary upstream to Route 17; Valentine Brook from the downstream Ramsey Borough Boundary to upstream from Darlington Avenue; Valentine Brook Tributary No. 1 from its mouth upstream to Darlington Avenue; Valentine Brook Tributary No. 2 from its mouth upstream to East Main Street; Darlington Brook Tributary and Masonicus Brook Saddle River from the Confluence of Ho-Ho-Kus Brook upstream to approximately 525 feet downstream of Bogert Road; Ho-Ho-Kus Brook from Grove Street, upstream to the upstream corporate boundary of Ridgewood and Waldwick, approximately 300 feet downstream from Wyckoff Road; Sprout Brook from Plaza Way in Paramus upstream to the confluence of Manning Brook from its mouth upstream to Van Binsberger Boulevard in Paramus; Herring Brook from its mouth to approximately 130 feet upstream of Route 4 in Paramus; Behnke Brook from its mouth to Midland Avenue in Paramus; Goffle Brook for the entire reach in Ridgewood, from Rock Road to 130 feet downstream of Lake Street; the Ramapo and Mahwah Rivers for the entire reaches within Mahwah Borough and Masonicus Brook from its mouth upstream to approximately 60 feet upstream of Constantine Drive.
+Saddle River from its mouth at the confluence with the Passaic River through Wallington Borough and from the downstream boundary of Saddle Brook Township upstream through the Borough of Fair Lawn; Coalberg Brook from its mouth at the confluence with Saddle River up stream to Route 46; and its Tributary from its mouth upstream to Route 46: Sprout Brook from its mouth at the confluence with Saddle River through Rochelle Park Township: Beaver Dam Brook from its mouth at the confluence with Saddle River upstream to Duren Avenue; Brook from its mouth at the confluence with Saddle River upstream to Berdan Avenue, and Hohokus Brook from its mouth at the confluence with Saddle River upstream through Glen Borough; Ramsey Brook from the downstream Ramsey Borough Boundary upstream to Route 17; Valentine Brook from the downstream Ramsey Borough Bound-ary to upstream from Darlington Avenue; Valentine Brook Tributary No. 1 from its mouth up-stream to Darlington Avenue; Valentine Brook Tributary No. 2 from its mouth upstream to East Main Street; Darlington Brook Tributary and Masonicus Brook cach through Ramsey Borough.
+Saddle River from the Confluence of Ho-Ho-Kus Brook upstream to approximately 525 feet downstream of Bogert Road; Ho-Ho-Kus Brook from Grove Street, upstream to the upstream corporate boundary of Ridgewood and Waldwick, approximately 300 feet downstream from Wyckoff Road: Sprout Brook from Plaza Way in Paramus upstream to the confluence of Manning Brook from its mouth upstream to Van Binsberger Boulevard in Paramus; Herring Brook from its mouth to approximately 130 feet upstream of Route 4 in Paramus; Behnke Brook from its mouth to Midland Avenue in Paramus; Goffle Brook for the entire reach in Ridgewood, from Rock Road to 130 feet downstream of Lake Street; the Ramapo and Mahwah

-each through Ramsey Borough.
+Rivers for the entire reaches within Mahwah Borough and Masonicus Brook from its mouth upstream to approximately 60 feet upstream of Constantine Drive.

 Saddle River, Ho-Ho-Kus Brook, Sprout Brook, Manning Brook, Herring Brook, Behnke Brook, Goffle Brook, Ramapo and Mahwah Rivers, Masonicus Brook